Health

 Unlike industrial or commercial sites, hospitals cannot afford bottlenecks or restricted movement during peak activity.
 Fencing must be placed to guide traffic, separate emergency access routes, and secure maintenance areas, without confusing pedestrians or blocking critical paths.

 For example, anti-trap mesh reduces risks for children and vulnerable individuals, which is crucial near paediatric units, therapy gardens, or long-term care facilities.
 Smooth surfaces and rounded edges help prevent injury.
-Powder coatings, in colours that match the hospital’s environment, allow the perimeter to blend with landscaping or architecture.
+While, powder coatings, in colors that match the hospital’s environment, allow the perimeter to blend with landscaping or architecture.

 Where Security Needs Intensify

 Certain hospital zones are especially sensitive and require higher levels of protection.
-Instead of relying on a single solution, facilities typically adopt a layered approach that accounts for access control, visibility, and safety.
+Instead of relying on a single solution, facilities typically adopt a layered approach that accounts for all aspects.

 High-security areas include: